Mira190/llm_deploy/cloud_llm_framework_report_en.md

 #### The evolution and challenges of benchmarking

 - **From single to comprehensive**: Traditional single-task accuracy benchmarks are no longer sufficient to fully reflect the performance of models in practical applications.
-- **Agent Capability Evaluation**: Emerging benchmarks such as SWE-bench, ArenaHard, and BFCL focus more on evaluating the overall performance of LLM as an intelligent agent, emphasizing the ability of the model to work together with external tool chains.
+- **Agent capability evaluation**: Emerging benchmarks such as SWE-bench, ArenaHard, and BFCL focus more on evaluating the overall performance of LLM as an intelligent agent, emphasizing the ability of the model to work together with external tool chains.
 - **Simulating real-world environments**: Benchmarks such as RE-Bench and Multi-Mission Tool Bench are trying to simulate more dynamic and complex environments that require long-term planning and multi-task collaboration to comprehensively evaluate the reliability of models in complex workflows.
 - **Test optimization and actual deployment**: Some high scores may come from test optimization or "thinking mode" (Test-time Compute), which may be difficult to popularize in actual deployment due to high cost or high latency.
 Developers need to weigh the performance against actual benefits.